Rivez Reihana

 Rivez W. M. Reihana (born 25 May 2000) is a New Zealand rugby union player who plays for the in Super Rugby and in the Bunnings NPC.
 His position is first five-eighth.

+Rugby career

-He was named in the Chiefs squad for the 2021 Super Rugby Aotearoa season and played for the side until 2023.
+Reihana was named in the Chiefs squad for the 2021 Super Rugby Aotearoa season and played for the side until 2023.

 Personal life

 Reihana is a New Zealander of Māori descent (Ngāi Tahu, Ngāti Hine, Ngāpuhi and Ngāti Tūwharetoa descent).